 What about support?

 Support for the free version will stay the same, you are free to raise issues in the ag-Grid forum, and someone from ag-Grid may help with no guarantee.
-For the enterprise version, an new members forum now exists where members can post and get guaranteed support.
+For the enterprise version, you can get guaranteed support via https://ag-grid.zendesk.com you can be provided access by emailing firstname.lastname@example.org

 I hope this will be the first step in getting ag-Grid onto a whole new level.
 I plan in one year from now to have ag-Grid explode with regards features capabilities.
 If we can get funding via sales, well the sky is the limit.